brokkr/poca/docs/Subscriptions.rst

 The filters element should contains one or more of the following tags that filter the entries in the feed based on various criteria.
-All filters are positive in the sense that the entry must meet the criterion to be INCLUDED.
+All filters are positive in the sense that the entry must meet the criterion to be included.
 Each filter can only be used once per subscription.

 filename